Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 1. Custom Path

-The default URL for Laravel Telescope is /telescope, which can be changed with the configuration below.
+The default Laravel Telescope URL is /telescope, but you can change it:

 'path' => env('TELESCOPE_PATH', 'monitoring'),